olemsk/ENDA/ex2/README.txt

-The sound out of the DAC is to loud to have the earphones close to the ears, we recomend testing the code with earphones lying on a table next to the microcontroller.
+The sound out of the DAC is to loud to have the earphones close to the ears, we recommend testing the code with earphones lying on a table next to the microcontroller.

 Trondheim Spring 2015
 Ole Martin Skafså, Henrik Sundkøien Sørvik and Hermann Sundklakk